tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 1. Multiple genome assembly file upload (multithreading)
 2. Compatibility with other BLAST+ versions
 3. An eraser button for all three output windows
+4. A method to use two AR gene databases (ResFinder and ARG-ANNOT) simultaneously

 Citing SSTAR
 ------------